Follow Us:

 • How do you want to spend your vacation?

-Who’s getting certified?
+Who is getting certified?

 Are you getting certified yourself or are you looking for a diving course for your kids, friends, or significant other?

 If it’s just you, you are usually free to do whatever you like.
-However, with kids they might feel more comfortable at home or at places they already know.
+However, with kids, they might feel more comfortable at home or at places they already know.

 Is there a reputable dive school nearby?